Nguyen2015/CAPTAIN-COLIEE2023/README.md

     and Le, Tung
     and Nguyen, Huy Tien
     and Tran, Vu
-    and Nguyen, Minh Le},
+    and Nguyen, Minh Le,
-    title={PhraseTransformer: an incorporation of local context information into sequence-to-sequence semantic parsing}, journal={Applied Intelligence},
+    title={PhraseTransformer: an incorporation of local context information into sequence-to-sequence semantic parsing, journal={Applied Intelligence,
-}

 ```
  -->
 ##  License